-1. Ask where is the evidence?
+1. Where is the evidence?

 2. Is the evidence verifiable?

 It should be the same in public debate.
-When a public figure, in any field, makes a claim they want believed, they should be asked to provide verifiable evidence.
+When a public figure, in any field, makes a claim they want believed, they should be able to provide verifiable evidence.

 3. Is the evidence sound?

-As much as we have looked, there is no single fact-checking tips checklist that covers all the different types of evidence you might have to assess before you decide it is sound.
-Listed below are the main questions we ask.
+We have looked, but there is no single fact-checking tips checklist that covers all the different types of evidence you might have to assess before you decide a claim is sound.

 Could they know what they claim to know?

-If the evidence is based on an eye-witness account, could the person know what they claim to know.
-Where they there?
-Is it credible to believe they would have access to this sort of information?
-Is the information first- or second-hand, something they had heard and believed?
+Were they there?
+Is it likely that they would have access to this sort of information?
+Is the information first-hand?
+Or is it second-hand, something they had heard and believed?
 Is it something that could be known?